Skip to main contentSkip to navigation

 The IG5236's quad-core Cortex-R5 firmware manages concurrent operations across 8 NAND channels.
 Under sustained mixed I/O (simultaneous random reads, sequential writes, & background garbage collection), the controller encounters a defective NAND page during a program operation.
 The error handler for that defective page triggers a buffer overflow in the firmware's internal command queue.

 The overflow corrupts the module tables stored in the controller's working memory.
 The firmware detects the corruption, aborts all pending operations, & drops to a factory diagnostic state.
 The drive reverts to its silicon descriptor ("MN-5236") and reports a 2.1GB diagnostic capacity instead of the drive's real size.
 This panic is permanent; power cycling doesn't clear it.
-The corrupted module tables must be bypassed through PC-3000 SSD's InnoGrit Utility.
+On a Phison or Silicon Motion drive in the same state, ACELab's PC-3000 SSD Active Utility would bypass the corrupted module tables through an SRAM loader.
+No such utility ships for Innogrit on PC-3000 SSD v3.8.10, so the data path runs through board-level repair to bring the controller back to a state where its own firmware can mount the NAND.

 ADATA SSD Toolbox "60% Bug"